LIISim/LIISim.github.io/_pages/development.md

 ### Source code
-The latest source code can be obtained from <a href="https://www.github.com/LIISim/LIISim3" target="_blank">GitHub</a>.
+The latest source code can be obtained from the <a href="https://www.github.com/LIISim/LIISim3" target="_blank">GitHub - LIISim3 repository</a>.

+* If you want to compile LIISim3 yourself, you need to copy the latest 'externalLibraries'-package into the LIISim3/src/externalLibraries folder:
+  * <a href="https://github.com/LIISim/LIISim3-externalLibraries/releases" target="_blank">LIISim3-externalLibraries releases(.zip)</a>

 Please see the developer's guide (Downloads) for further instructions on compiling the source code and required libraries.

 ### Changelog